getkeops/keops/doc/python/installation.rst

   Note that the compiled shared objects (``*.so`` files) will be stored into the folder  ``~/.cache/libkeops-$version`` where ``~`` is the path to your home folder and ``$version`` is the package version number.

-3. Test your installation, as described in the :ref:`next section. <part.checkPython>`
+3. Test your installation, as described in the :ref:`next section <part.checkPython>`.

 On Google Colab
 ===============